FSEmbedded/releases-fus/README.txt

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 !
 Attention                                     !
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-To use this release, you will have to update to Nboot 2023.09 and U-boot Y2023.09 first.
-For this we have added an U-Boot update script named "update.scr_disbaled" to the sdcard directory.
-Remove the "_disabled" and copy everything to an USB-Stick.
+To use this release, you will have to update to Nboot 2023.10 and U-boot Y2023.10 first.
+For this we have added an U-Boot update script named "update-uboot-nboot-sysimg.scr" to the sdcard directory.
+Rename it to "update.scr" and copy everything to an USB-Stick.
 Plug the USB-Stick to the board and start it.
 After the bootdelay the update should begin automatically.
 The board will reset 2 times.
 It will install Nboot, Uboot and Sysimg.